 Available in a variety of colours and over three hundred different species, roses are a truly divine perennial plant.
-Praised for their aesthetic abilities, it is no surprise that roses have to be cared for in order to preserve their beauty.
-And we want to show you how, by sharing some of our tips from our very own The Oxfordshire Gardener horticulturalists.
-Not only are they experienced planting new roses and trained to renovate and rejuvenate all types of established roses they also have achieved the David Austin Rose Pruning Certificate.
-Our gardeners have all the knowledge stored in order to keep your roses looking absolutely fabulous!
+Praised for their aesthetic abilities, it is no surprise that roses require expert care in order to preserve their beauty.
+And we want to show you how, by sharing some of our tips from our very own Oxfordshire Gardener horticulturalists.
+Not only are our team experienced planting new roses and trained to renovate and rejuvenate all types of established roses, they also have achieved the David Austin Rose Pruning Certificate.

-Pruning is one of the key elements in the programme to keeping your roses in tip-top shape, as it both promotes the growth of new blooms but also helps the plant maintain its striking structure.
+Pruning is one of the key elements in keeping your roses in tip-top shape, as it both promotes the growth of new blooms but also helps the plant maintain its striking structure.
 Our horticulturalists advise that pruning should take place sometime between now and the beginning of the springtime (late February).
-So, what better time to get started than this weekend!
+So, what better time to get started than this week!

 Do you want to know the secret to the perfect rose?
-The secret to a rose that appears even more fabulous every year.
-Well come close and read on.
 The most vital trick to maintaining a shrub rose is to prune it consistently throughout its lifetime.
 By pruning the rose this allows the plant to regain its healthy structure in time for bloom.
-So pick up your trusty clean and sharp secateurs, a pair of thornproof gloves as we guide you through your pruning through your roses’ lifetime, step by step.
+So pick up your trusty secateurs and a pair of thornproof gloves as we guide you through how to best prune your roses throughout their lifetime, step by step.

 The young rose: